Description of this breed

 Short-legged dogs are already depicted in ancient Egyptian and Greek temples and in Chinese art.
 Dachshunds would be descendants of the oldest German Hunting Dog breeds such as the Bibarhund or the German Beagle.
 On illustrations from the 13th century, the ancestors of the dachshund can be seen in the hunt for badgers.
-They will have changed a little since then, but the fact that dachshunds have existed for hundreds of years does not doubt anyone.
+They will have changed a little since then, but the fact this breed have existed for hundreds of years does not doubt anyone.

 This breed was bred to hunt and to follow badgers in their burrows under the ground.
 With their short legs they dug out the badgers and followed them into their den.
 For that he has an excellent nose and excellent hearing.
 The smaller dachshunds were bred to hunt for hares.
 The Teckel has many “terrier” characteristics.
 They are versatile and courageous dogs and are known to go after foxes and otters, as well as badgers.

 In 1888, the German breed club was established for the short-haired variety.
 In 1880 the first breed standard was established in the United Kingdom.
 The dachshund quickly spread and became a valued companion dog worldwide.